open/close all folders

 - Yurimaru from Ninja Scroll seems pretty contemptous of women.
 He is gay, but also very effeminate.

-- Lupin III: The Secret of Twilight Gemini introduces Sadachiyo 'the Scorpion', who is an effeminate Camp Gay assassin with long black hair, nail polish, and makeup.
+- The Secret of Twilight Gemini introduces Sadachiyo 'the Scorpion', who's an effeminate Camp Gay assassin with long black hair, nail polish, and makeup.
 Lupin calls him names, like "that sissy assassin".
 Sadachiyo also has neither respect or patience for women, as seen in his treatment of Lara.
 And again when he confronts and, later, tortures Fujiko.

-- Lupin III: The Woman Called Fujiko Mine brings in the series-specific antagonist Lieutenant Oscar who looks and sounds like a woman, and hates Fujiko.
+- And The Woman Called Fujiko Mine brings in the series-specific antagonist Lieutenant Oscar who looks and sounds like a woman, and hates Fujiko.
 He usually calls her "pig" or "spittoon".
-It is heavily suggest he hates her because of his secret love for Zenigata.
+It is heavily suggested he hates her because of his secret love for Zenigata.
 She even got to sleep with him!

 - Yuda from Fist of the North Star could count as a valid example: He's extremely effeminate and treats his harem as dolls.

 - Deak Slathky from Black Cat is a woman-hating Serial Killer.
 He's also one of the most Bishōnen characters in the cast, to the point of Viewer Gender Confusion.

 - Don't forget Creed, the Big Bad of the series.
 Granted, it's never stated that he hates all women but he has a grudge against almost every single recurring female character (and anyone who would dare get in-between him and Train).